cloudevents/sdk-csharp/README.md

 The `CloudNative.CloudEvents` package provides utility methods and classes for creating, encoding, decoding, sending, and receiving [CNCF CloudEvents](https://github.com/cloudevents/spec).

+## A few gotchas highlighted for the impatient who don't usually read docs

+1. The [CloudEvent](src/CloudNative.CloudEvents/CloudEvent.cs) class is not meant to be used with object serializers like JSON.NET and does not have a default constructor to underline this.
+If you need to serialize or deserialize a CloudEvent directly, always use an [ICloudEventFormatter](src/CloudNative.CloudEvents/ICloudEventFormatter.cs) like the [JsonEventFormatter](src/CloudNative.CloudEvents/JsonEventFormatter.cs).
+2. The transport integration is provided in the form of extensions and the objective of those extensions is to map the CloudEvent to and from the respective protocol message, like an [HTTP request](src/CloudNative.CloudEvents/CloudEventContent.cs) or [response](src/CloudNative.CloudEvents/HttpClientExtension.cs#L249) object, but the application is otherwise fully in control of the client.
+Therefore, the extensions do not add security headers or credentials or any other headers or properties that may be required to interact with a particular product or service.
+Adding this information is up to the application.

 ## CloudEvent

 The `CloudEvent` class reflects the event envelope defined by the